Rishit30G/Namaste-JavaScript-Notes/Notes.md

 ## "Javascript is a synchronous single-threaded language and everything in it happens inside an execution context"

 - This means that it can only move on the next line once the single line operation is complete
-- The execution context consists of Memory(Varibale Enviornment) and Code(Thread of Execution) as two components, the memory component consists of variable and functions as key-value pairs and the code component consists of the instructions that are executed.
+- The execution context consists of Memory(Variable Enviornment) and Code(Thread of Execution) as two components, the memory component consists of variable and functions as key-value pairs and the code component consists of the instructions that are executed.

 ```javascript
 // Code Sample